Tomb of the Virgin Mary: Pro: 4th- to 8th-century sources

 The pilgrim Antoninus of Piacenza, writing of travels in 560–570 AD, mentions in that valley was "the basilica of the Blessed Mary, which they say was her house; in which is shown a sepulchre, from which they say that the Blessed Mary was taken up into heaven."
 Before as well as after the anonymous traveller from Piacenza, during the 4th to early 8th centuries, Saints Epiphanius of Salamis, Gregory of Tours, Isidore of Seville, Modest, Sophronius of Jerusalem, German of Constantinople, Andrew of Crete, and John of Damascus talk about the tomb being in Jerusalem, and bear witness that this tradition was accepted by all the Churches of East and West.

 Other claims

 Christianity

 Turkmen Keraites believe, according to a Nestorian tradition, that another tomb of the Virgin Mary is located in Mary, Turkmenistan – a town originally named Mari.

 Another tradition exists among the Christians of Nineveh in northern Iraq, that the tomb of Mary is located near Erbil, linking the site to the direction of tilt of the former Great Mosque of al-Nuri minaret in Mosul.

 Ahmadiyya

-The Ahmadiyya movement believe that Mary was buried in the town of Murree, Pakistan, and her tomb is presently located in the shrine Mai Mari da Ashtan.
+In Ahmadiyya, an Islamic messianic movement, it is believed that Mary was buried in the town of Murree, Pakistan, and her tomb is presently located in the shrine Mai Mari da Ashtan.
 The authenticity of these claims is not yet academically established and has not undergone any scholastic or academic research, nor canonical endorsement from the Holy See, nor anyone else.